alexandergall/bf-sde-nixpkgs/README.md

      to build packages depends on this name.

    * `version`: The version of the package.
-It is combined with `pname` to become part of the name of the package in `/nix/store`
+It is combined with `pname` to become part of the name of the package in `/nix/store`.
+Like `pname`, this attribute is ignored by Nix.

    * `p4Name`: The name of the top-level P4 program file to compile, without the `.p4` extension and without any directories prepended